pytgcalls/old_docs/index.md

 > to work with Telegram group calls.

 # Recent changes
+> ## Working in Progress - 0.8.0b1
+> - Fixed AntiFlood cache not working
+> - Added Telethon Support
+> - Added support for join in groups and channel

 > ## Update of 26/08/2021 - 0.7.3
 > - Custom Api now is Async!
 > - Fixed Async Lock problems